attilaking/next-to-go/README.md

 This single page application displays 5 "next to go" races at a time, each race will disapear after one minute.
 Meeting name, race number and time left are displayed.

+### Customer Requirements

+#### Functional requirements

+- Maximum 5 races should be displayed
+- Races should be sorted time ascending
+- Race should disappear from the list after 1 min past the start time
+- User should see meeting name ( meeting_name ), race number ( race_number ) and countdown timer that indicates the start of the race
+- User should be able to toggle race categories to view races belonging to only the selected category.

+#### Non-functional requirements

+- App should be implemented in React
+- App should use API provided

 ### Installation

 - Clone project